 Getting to Almar Jesolo

-Almar Jesolo is located at the Lido di Jesolo, which is a purpose-built beach resort in north-east Italy, on the Adriatic Sea close to Venice.
+Almar Jesolo Resort and Spa is located at the Lido di Jesolo, which is a purpose-built beach resort in north-east Italy, on the Adriatic Sea close to Venice.

 We flew in to Venice Marco Polo Airport with British Airways and hired a car with Avis and we drove to the hotel, which took us around 35 minutes as there was no traffic.
 We could have had private transfers organised by the hotel, but we wanted the freedom that comes with a car to explore the area a bit more – and read on as it really was worth it.
 We visited in early July, before the season really started and had no issues at all.